microsoft/spektate/README.md

 [![Build Status](https://dev.azure.com/epicstuff/hellobedrock/_apis/build/status/samiyaakhtar.container-journey?branchName=master)](https://dev.azure.com/epicstuff/hellobedrock/_build/latest?definitionId=105&branchName=master)

-# Container Journey
+# Spektate

 This is an initiative to visualize [Project Bedrock](https://github.com/microsoft/bedrock).
 Currently, it consists of a command line interface and a simple text based dashboard prototype.
 The instructions to use both are below.

-##  Onboard a Bedrock project to use Container Journey
+##  Onboard a Bedrock project to use Spektate

-If you have already followed the steps [here](https://github.com/microsoft/bedrock/tree/master/gitops) to setup the pipelines for a GitOps workflow in Bedrock, you may add a task to each of your pipelines to send data to the container journey storage.
+If you have already followed the steps [here](https://github.com/microsoft/bedrock/tree/master/gitops) to setup the pipelines for a GitOps workflow in Bedrock, you may add a task to each of your pipelines to send data to the Spektate storage.

 **Pre-Requisite**: Create an azure storage table account whose access keys you will need to use in subsequent steps.